-In addition, standard conditions of approval are applied to every discretionary entitlement including conditional use permits, design review, and tentative subdivision maps.
-Standard conditions address stormwater quality and watershed health from numerous areas including landscaping (water conservation), trash enclosures and litter pick-up (pollution prevention), oak tree preservation/mitigation and open space requirements (retention of native species and protection of waterways), to traditional structural BMPs.
+Standard conditions address stormwater quality and watershed health from numerous areas including landscaping (water conservation), trash enclosures and litter pick-up (pollution prevention), oak tree preservation/mitigation and open space requirements (general watershed health through retention of native species and protection of waterways), to traditional structural BMPs.
 These conditions of approval are applied on a project-by-project basis to achieve the maximum compliance with Attachment 4.
-(Please see Appendix 4-1 for a list of standard conditions of approval that stormwater related.)
+The City's standard Engineering drawings and project notes also provide Attachment 4 compliance.
+(Please see Appendix 4-1 for a list of standard conditions of approval that are stormwater related and copies of standard Engineering project notes.)